 The City Council will use the Code Approach Alternatives to choose a general direction for revising the LDC, allowing the consultant team to begin work on more detailed outlines and specific content.
 The selection of a preferred Code Approach does not in and of itself change development standards, revise zoning districts or create new zoning districts in the LDC.
 Instead it chooses a direction for the CodeNEXT team to explore with Austinites.

 The Community Character Manual (CCM) focuses on cataloging and naming the physical elements that make Austin the great place it is.The goal of the CCM is to document the patterns, form, and character of each neighborhood to provide a foundation for good planning and policy decisions within the City of Austin.
-To achieve this, the CCM compiles the photographic documentation and analysis mapping for each of the 103 Neighborhood Reporting Areas within the City of Austin.
-This is an unprecedented effort to compile this type of community form and character information within the City.

 This comprehensive plan helps address Austin's most pressing issues and guides how our city transforms in the future.
 The plan adopted in 2012 was co-created to reflect Austin's values and aspirations.